zibrahim2046/Project2/README.md

 * Uses both GET and POST routes for retrieving and adding new data
 * Is deployed using Heroku (with Data)
 * Incorporates **at least one new library, package, or technology that we haven’t discussed**
-* Has a polished frontend / UI
+* Has a polished frontend/UI
 * Is organized by a folder structure that meets MVC Paradigm
 * Meets good quality coding standards (indentation, scoping, naming)